Skip to main content

 • Reduce the 30-day failure rate among new hires from 12% to 4%

-HR OKR example Improve Inclusion and Diversity
+HR OKR example to improve diversity and inclusion

 Objective: Building a culture where all employees feel included and comfortable contributing ideas or asking for support.